google-deepmind/concordia/concordia/examples/one_more_song/README.md

 human action is recorded, and the journey can continue.
 These fault checks add around 30 seconds to the journey; do not compare their timings with normal model-latency runs.
 They use Playwright routing, not a replacement transport.

+For a different imagined player journey, pass `--actions-file my-offers.json` containing exactly three nonempty strings (up to 8000 characters each).
+This replaces the named scenario without editing driver code.
+The evidence records the actual utterances; it does not judge their quality or assert winning votes.
+Use this for clearly labelled simulated-user hypotheses, not as a substitute for observing human players.

 The driver requires a new game for each complete journey; it does not reset, start, stop or silently substitute models.
 The fixture is deliberately scripted